 Investec is built on the spirit of entrepreneurship and creating enduring worth.
 That is why we’re proud to support entrepreneurs who want to make a positive impact in the local community by building sustainable business.

-Our award-winning Investec Beyond Business programme provides mentorship and capital to founder led businesses which are having positive impacts in their local community.
+Our award-winning Investec Beyond Business (IBB) programme provides mentorship and capital to founder led social enterprises.
+The programme, which operates in East London, is run in partnership with the Bromley by Bow Centre.

-These enterprises tackle a variety of social issues, including youth unemployment, social exclusion, vulnerable families, community cohesion, homelessness, mental health, rehabilitation of ex-offenders and food poverty.
+Each year it identifies up to five new social enterprises and provides them with an ongoing business support package and funding of up to £24,000.
+These enterprises tackle a variety of social issues, including youth unemployment, social exclusion, community cohesion, homelessness, mental health, rehabilitation of ex-offenders and food poverty.
 We also look to encourage engagement from under-represented groups such as women and ethnic minority applicants.

 * Data provided by Bromley by Bow Centre